qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 But that feels a little fuzzy to me.

-Moreover, I'm learning about Ansible from Jeff Geerling, as I mentioned in [Starting out with Raspberry Pi experiments](/2020/03/22/starting-out-with-raspberry-pi-experiments/) and want to use some of the Ansible goodness for the setup of the Pis, as explained in his wiki page [Network the Raspberry Pis](http://www.pidramble.com/wiki/setup/network).
+Moreover, I'm learning about [Ansible](https://www.ansible.com) from Jeff Geerling, as I mentioned in [Starting out with Raspberry Pi experiments](/2020/03/22/starting-out-with-raspberry-pi-experiments/), and want to use some of the Ansible goodness for the setup of the Pis, as explained in his wiki page [Network the Raspberry Pis](http://www.pidramble.com/wiki/setup/network).
 Jeff has a nice [networking setup](https://github.com/geerlingguy/raspberry-pi-dramble/tree/master/setup/networking) section in his GitHub repo [geerlingguy/raspberry-pi-dramble](https://github.com/geerlingguy/raspberry-pi-dramble) which I recommend you have a look at.
-In this networking setup he has a playbook (a series of tasks to carry out on a set of remote hosts) [`main.yml`](https://github.com/geerlingguy/raspberry-pi-dramble/blob/master/setup/networking/main.yml) that sets up networking, including allocating specific IP addresses to specific hosts.
+In this networking setup he has a playbook (a series of tasks for Ansible to carry out on a set of remote hosts) [`main.yml`](https://github.com/geerlingguy/raspberry-pi-dramble/blob/master/setup/networking/main.yml) that sets up networking, including allocating specific IP addresses to specific hosts.

 How are these hosts identified and defined?
 In a `vars.yml` file, an example of which is [provided](https://github.com/geerlingguy/raspberry-pi-dramble/blob/master/setup/networking/example.vars.yml) in that networking setup section.
 It contains a mapping of MAC addresses to hostname and IP address pairs, which is exactly what I want.
 In other words, I want to give each of the Pis in the cluster a hostname, and a specific IP address that will persist and that I can remember.